fluffyrabbot/word-match-phoenix/game_bot/lib/docs/infrastructure/refactoring_plan_errorfix.md

   but expected one of: dynamic(%Nostrum.Struct.Interaction{...with additional fields...})
 ```

-This indicates that our mock Nostrum structures need to be updated to match the fields expected in the real implementations:
+✅ Updated the mock Nostrum structures to match the fields expected in the real implementations:

 ```elixir
 # Before